paulmartin91/CardGame/README.md

 - ~~"[object, object] has joined" logs client side when a user logs in~~ ✔
 - ~~"undefined disconnected" logs server side at random~~ ✔
 - ~~All players unreadying stops the timer, but one player unreadying doesn't~~ ✔
+- Blind cards not appearing when delt to other players, nothing in log

 ### To do...